colinhacks/zod/README.md

 arg.unwrap();
 ```

-A better approach is for the generate parameter to refer to _the schema as a whole_.
+A better approach is for the generic parameter to refer to _the schema as a whole_.

 ```ts
 function makeSchemaOptional<T extends z.ZodTypeAny>(schema: T) {